Bumble420/Bumble/README.md

 To install bComms, simply unzip "bumbles-comms-system.zip" using any extractor of your choice (I recommend WinRAR) and place the folder labelled "bcomms-system" into your "garrysmod/addons" folder and restart your server!

-The config is located in "garrysmod/addons/bcomms-system/lua/autorun" both files are used for configuration.
+The config is located in "garrysmod/addons/bcomms-system/lua/autorun" edit the "bc_config" file.

 **If you have any issues, feel free to make a support ticket!
 If you require further more intricate support contact me on Discord "Bumble#1000"**